Skip to Content

 The Best Dog Sledding In Alaska

 Although the rain fell during our excursion, it didn’t dampen our enthusiasm or spirits.
-These huskies were apparently eager to run, and their excitement grew as we approached the dog sleds.
+These friendly sled dogs were eager to run, and their excitement grew as we approached.

 The wooden sleds had a seat at the front for up to four passengers.
+Passengers sit upright as if seated on a chair, unlike basket sleds.
 You don’t get a blanket to keep you warm, so dress in layers.

-After our short break, it was my turn to stand on the back of the sled while my daughter rode in front.
+After our short break and time with the adorable furry athletes, it was my turn to stand on the back of the sled while my daughter rode in front.

 To say that dog sledding in Alaska is a thrilling experience is an understatement.
-It was an adventure of a lifetime and not one I would easily forget.
+It was a perfect adventure and not one I would easily forget.

-While this excursion came at a high price, it was well worth it.
+While this excursion was expensive, it was well worth it.
 The Cheshire cat grin on my daughter’s face is ingrained in my mind forever.

 This Alaska dog sled cruise excursion ranks high on the top 10 Alaska excursions list.
-If you’re trying to decide which Juneau excursions to take, this one is definitely a must!
+If you’re deciding which Juneau excursions to take, this one is a must!

 After The Excursion

-Once we returned to the dog sledding camp, we had a chance to mingle with some of the other adorable Alaska sled dogs before our flight back.
+Once we returned to the dog sledding camp, we had a chance to mingle with some of the other sled dog teams before our flight back.

-We had a chance to snap some photos of baby huskies, ask questions about living on the glacier and enjoy time with the sled dogs.
+We had a chance to snap photos of baby huskies, ask questions about living on the glacier, and enjoy time with the sled dogs.
 The baby Alaskan huskies are adorable beyond words.

 During this excursion, expect to spend about 60 minutes of the three hours on the glacier.
 Let me tell you; we were the envy of all the other cruise ship passengers who booked with other tour operators and had their excursions canceled.

-While it’s been quite a few years since I took the dog sledding tour, I can still remember the exhilaration of running with the Alaskan dogs around the glacier.
+While it’s been quite a few years since I took the dog sledding tour, I still remember the thrill of a dog sled ride around the glacier.

 If contemplating this adventure, ask yourself how often you will travel to Alaska.
-If your answer is one, then you should add dog sledding in Juneau to your bucket list.
+If you answer one, you should add dog sledding in Juneau to your bucket list.
 Thankfully, I can remove dog mushing from mine.

 Other Options For Dog Sledding

-If you’re traveling as a family of four or five, taking a sledding excursion on a glacier might be out of budget.
-However, you can enjoy a similar experience at a dog mushing camp.
+If you’re traveling as a family of four or five, taking a tour on a glacier might be out of budget.
+However, there are other options for dog sledding in Alaska.
+You can enjoy a similar experience at a dog mushing camp.

 In Skagway, the Skagway Sled Dog & Musher’s Camp offers an excursion on dirt for under USD 200.
-There, you’ll learn more about the Iditarod race, and you’ll be able to cuddle with the adorable husky puppies.
+These musher camp tours allow more time for kennel visits and a chance to cuddle with the dogs.

-Sled dog and Coastal Helicopter on Herbert Glacier, Alaskac
+Sled dog and Coastal Helicopter on Herbert Glacier, Alaska

 Jayne